bitlabstudio/bitmazk-book/docs/toolbelt/django.rst

   and that TestCase has a setUp / tearDown that does a lot of stuff on the database, it might me more performant to just write one test and call the method with all its different parameters in that one test.
-In this case please write comments before each call that describe which case you are testing (since you don't describe this through the test method name any more)
+In this case please write assertion messages for each assert that describe which case you are testing (since you don't describe this through the test method name any more)
 * In a TestCase class, the setUp and tearDown methods come first.
 After that getter methods follow, after that test methods follow.
 Test methods should appear in a logical order as you develop the app, simplest tests first, edge